mosaicml/examples/blogs/resnet/README.md

 The most efficient recipes for training ResNets on ImageNet.
 Follow the steps below to reproduce our results.

+For more information on how to use Composer, please see our [docs](http://docs.mosaicml.com).

 The following recipes are provided:

    | Recipe | Training Time | Speed Up Methods | Target Accuracy Range | Optimal Training Duration |